-The LARSA 4D Steel Bridge Module provides specialized tools for creating LARSA 4D models of I, box, and tub girder steel bridges and for performing AASHTO LRFD code check on these bridges.
-The module is specifically developed for the special needs of skewed and/or curved bridges and bridge structures with complex geometry.
+The LARSA 4D Steel Bridge Module provides specialized tools for creating LARSA 4D models of I-girder, box-girder, and tub-girder steel bridges and for performing AASHTO LRFD code checks on these bridges.
+The module is specifically developed to meet the unique needs of skewed and/or curved bridges and bridge structures with complex geometry.

 The module has four components: The first component, model generation, provides a parametric approach to creating bridge models.
-The second component, load generation, prepares a Staged Construction Analysis and creates the factored load combinations needed for AASHTO LRFD, including influence-surface live load analysis.
+The second component, load generation, prepares a Staged Construction Analysis and creates the factored load combinations needed for AASHTO LRFD, including influence-surface live-load analysis.
 Unusual model geometry, loading conditions, and construction stages may be entered into the model after generation and loading.
-The third and fourth components of the module, which are code check according to AASHTO LRFD and load rating according to AASHTO LRFR, use the forces and stresses computed on the full 3D model generated by the module, or on models created outside of this module.
+The third and fourth components of the module, which are code checks according to AASHTO LRFD and load ratings according to AASHTO LRFR, use the forces and stresses computed on the full 3D model generated by the module, or models created outside of this module.
 The Steel Bridge Module provides far greater flexibility than a 2D grillage analysis.

 This manual is organized in the form of a tutorial.
 We will generate, code check, and rate a horizontally curved steel I-girder bridge.
-You will recognize the tutorial parts of this manual by the special keyboard & mouse icon next to steps you can follow.
-Between these tutorial steps, we will discuss the various features of the Steel Bridge module.
+You will recognize the tutorial parts of this manual by the special keyboard and mouse icon next to steps you can follow.
+Between these tutorial steps, we will discuss the various features of the Steel Bridge Module.